LRagji/relief-valve/README.md

 1. Typing info included with the package.
 2. Type doc[W.I.P]

-## Example impementation of IRedisClient
+## Example impementation of IRedisClientPool

-A non pooled implmentation
+A pooled implmentation

 ```Typescript
 import { IRedisClient } from '../../source/index';